Ian12467/Machine_learning-/Exploratory_data_analysis/README.md

 #### Variables in the dataset

-age
-sex
-bmi
-children
+Age, sex, bmi, region, children, region,
-smoker: whether the individual is a smoker or not region
+smoker: whether the individual is a smoker or not,
-charges: the cost of insurance for the individual
+charges: the cost of insurance for the individual.

 ### Steps followed